-Websites Cost Always free for students to access. nts to access.
+Library Databases Websites • Cost Always free for students to access.
 Varies.
 Sometimes you can access resources freely, other times you can't.
-Privacy & Exposure of students' in Security the databases.
-Exposure of students' information is limited through the databases.
+Privacy & Security Exposure of students' information is limited through the databases.
 You often must "agree to terms" before accessing content on a website.
-Reliability Information in a library database unless the subscription changes.
-Information in a library database will not change unless the subscription changes.
+Reliability Information in a library database will not change unless the subscription changes.
 Websites are dynamic, and content can change daily.
-Databases typically con Databases typically come with a range of tools to help you find relevant resources.
-You have more control over the results you want to see.
+Features Databases typically come with a range of tools to help Search engines online have limited features to narrow you find relevant resources.
+You have more control down results.
+You have less control over the results yo want to see.
 Search engines online have limited features to narrow down results.
 You have less control over the results you want to see.